Charlotte Adams (Home and Away): Storylines

 Charlotte wakes up one morning to find her morning sickness has eased and she goes into hospital to have ultrasound only to find she has miscarried and is left devastated.
 Rhys (Michael Beckley) and Shelley Sutherland (Paula Forrest), who had miscarried a son 15 years earlier, help Jude and Charlotte through their difficult time and arrange a memorial on the beach for the twist.

 Shauna returns to Summer Bay and Charlotte worries if Jude will remain faithful.
 Jude later admits he still love Shauna and tells Charlotte he is leaving with her to go to Melbourne.
 Charlotte falls in into a depression and starts self-prescribing and develops an unhealthy attachment to a baby whose mother is having trouble.
 Sally and Flynn intervene before things get worse.

 When her superior at Northern Districts, Dr. Carlingford (Alan Faulkner) verbally chastises her one time too many, Charlotte resigns and decides to leave Summer Bay.
-Prior to her departure, Charlotte learns she has inherity a large sum of money from a patient who has died in her care.
+Prior to her departure, Charlotte learns she has inherited a large sum of money from a patient who has died in her care.
 Mav Patterson (Clayton Williams) convinces Charlotte to invest in a Vietnam orphanage and leave the Bay with him.

 On the day of Charlotte's departure after a party at Sally's where she says a heartfelt goodbye to her friends she goes for a final swim in the ocean.
 However she is pulled under by a rip and is rescued by lifeguard Josh West (Daniel Collopy).
 During her last few seconds of consciousness, Charlotte sees a vision of Jude underwater.
 She is then resuscitated and hospitalised.
 After being admitted, Charlotte begins asking for Jude.
 Jude returns from Melbourne almost immediately and spends time with Charlotte who soon dies after suffering complications.
 Charlotte's death has an effect on several other people; Josh who blames himself for not putting up the right flags and resigns as a lifeguard, and Jade Sutherland (Kate Garven) who decides to "live for the moment".
 Following Charlotte's memorial service, Jude discovers she has not updated her will, leaving him as the sole beneficiary of her money.
 Jude decides to invest the money in the orphanage as he feels it is what Charlotte would have wanted.